-Train derails in Taiwan, with at least 36 dead and many injured
+Passenger train carrying 490 derails in Taiwan, with at least 41 dead and dozens injured

-A passenger train carrying an estimated 350 people has derailed in a tunnel in eastern Taiwan, killing at least 36 and injuring dozens more, authorities said.
+A busy passenger train carrying 490 people has derailed in a tunnel in eastern Taiwan, killing at least 41 and injuring dozens more, authorities said, as rescue efforts to free those trapped continue.

-The eight car train, traveling to Taitung, came off the rails in a tunnel just north of Hualien Friday morning, causing several carriages to hit the wall of the tunnel, the government-run Central News Agency reported, citing the fire department.
+The eight car train, traveling to Taitung, came off the rails in a tunnel just north of Hualien Friday morning, causing several carriages to hit the wall of the tunnel, the government-run Central News Agency (CNA) reported, citing the fire department.

-Around 60 people have been safely evacuated from the first three cars, reported the agency.
+The train driver is among the 41 dead, according to Taiwan's Premier, Su Tseng-chang.
+Dozens are being treated for injures, some severe, while an unknown number of people are still stuck in carriages that were badly damaged in the accident.

-CNA said a truck that was "not parked properly" was suspected of sliding into the path of the train.
-The fire department showed a picture of what appeared to be the truck's wreckage lying next to part of the derailed train.
+The derailment could have been caused by a vehicle which that from a slope near the tunnel, and hit the moving train, according to CNA.

 "Is everyone out in carriage four?" a woman is heard shouting from inside the tunnel, in videos provided by the fire department.

 Images of the crash scene show carriages inside the tunnel crumbled and ripped apart from the impact, passengers gathering suitcases and bags in a tilted, derailed carriage and others walking along the tracks littered with wreckage.
+Photos show the rescue operation underway, with passengers walking on top of the train to leave the tunnel and being helped down.

 "In response to a train derailment in Hualien, Taiwan, our emergency services have been fully mobilized to rescue & assist the passengers & railway staff affected," Taiwan President Tsai Ing-wen said on Twitter.
 "We will continue to do everything we can to ensure their safety in the wake of this heartbreaking incident."